1. Home

 It seems like a fascinating contest between Japan and the Netherlands, who each topped their respective group at the 2022 World Cup.

 The pair each exited the last World Cup finals after failing their penalty shootout contests.
-Japan lost to Croatia in the last 16 following a 1-1 stalemate, while Netherlands were quarter-finals victims to Argentina after a 2-2 draw.
+Japan lost to Croatia in the last 16 following a 1-1 stalemate, while the Netherlands were quarter-final victims to Argentina after a 2-2 draw.

 Group G